Skip to content

 • responseType"json" | "text" | "arraybuffer" | "blob" | "stream".

 If omitted, dispatch infers JSON from Content-Type: application/json, otherwise reads as text.
+When responseType is set and accept is missing, dispatch sets a suggested Accept header (e.g. application/json for json).

 • rawResponse — When true, dispatch returns an OpenFetchResponse whose data is the native Response with an unread body.
 Body parsing and the transformResponse chain are skipped.
 Request interceptors still ran earlier; response interceptors still run and see data as that Response.
 Middleware that expects parsed JSON in ctx.response.data will not see transforms until you call response.json() / text() yourself.
 Pair with cloneResponse (package export) if you need two independent reads of the same Response.